- HubPages Tutorials and Community»

 First sign into your account, you have to be signed in or you won't get credited if they buy something.

-Throughout this hub you will see notes I have made on the screenshots.
+Throughout this article, you will see notes I have made on the screenshots.
 Most of these will have red arrows indicating something to take notice of.

-There are two ways to place a picture on your hub and I will be discussing both of these.
+There are two ways to place a picture in your article and I will be discussing both of these.

 The first is to copy the image from Zazzle.
 This is shown below.
 You go to the main page of the item you want to sell.
-Right click on the image and then click save image as.
+Right-click on the image and then click save image as.
 A box will come up prompting you to save it.
 At this point, it is a good idea to rename it something memorable.
-For example, green and white Scrabble mug.
+For example, blue and white Scrabble mug.
 Then click Save.

 This will be placed in your designated folder on your computer, normally your download folder.
 This will then be the same procedure that you normally follow to upload a picture onto Hubpages.
 The only exception will be the source, title and caption.
 Take a look below.